traderepublic/Cilicon/README.md

 </p>

 ## 🚀 Getting Started
-Currently Cilicon only supports Github Actions, as well as a provisioner-less mode.
+Currently Cilicon offers native support for Github Actions.
+It also offers a "Process" provisioner (which allows running an executable for provisioning and deprovisioning) and a provisioner-less mode.
 The host as well as the guest system must be running macOS 13 or newer and, as the name implies, Cilicon only runs on Apple Silicon.

 To get started download Cilicon and Cilicon Installer from the [latest release](https://github.com/traderepublic/Cilicon/releases/latest).